 Visit the Most Popular Rim of the Grand Canyon

-The Grand Canyon is easily the most popular thing to do on a southwest road trip, but what most people don’t realize is that the Grand Canyon has many viewpoints called “rims.”
+The Grand Canyon is easily the most popular thing to do near Page AZ, but what most people don’t realize is that the Grand Canyon has many viewpoints called “rims.”
 Usually you would just choose one rim to visit since they are extremely spread out.

 Even though I have only seen the West Rim (closest to my hometown in Las Vegas), the North Rim is supposed to be the most beautiful.
 Lucky for you, the North Rim of the Grand Canyon is fairly close to Page, Arizona!
 Located only 2.5 hours away, I would recommend doing the Ooh Aah Point trail to see the gorgeous views of the Grand Canyon.